HOA Homeowners' Rights Task Force

 HOA Board of Managers Fails to Comply With Governing Documents

-by Shadow, about 1 year ago
+by Shadow, over 2 years ago

 The Board of Managers of our HOA recently decided to cancel the Annual Members Meeting.
 Both the date and location of the Meeting as required by the Association Bylaws.
 Then they went further and denied Members the use of Proxies; established a new date for the Meeting several months from the required one; announced they would no longer allow Members to recomend changes to the Bylaws from the floor and hold the Meeting-not in person as required in the Bylaws, but by Zoom attendance.
 Substantiating and verifying who was qualified to vote and procedures to ensure proper voter validation was...
 Continue reading